3 Silent Confidence Killers (and How to Fix Them)

 That would hurt, wouldn’t it?

-Yet many people talk to themselves this way all the time.
+Yet many people speak to themselves this way every single day.

-Negative self-talk often becomes so familiar that it starts to feel like a fact instead of an opinion.
+Negative self-talk often becomes so familiar that it starts to feel like fact instead of opinion.
 We stop questioning those thoughts and begin accepting them as the truth.

-Over time, those thoughts influence how we behave.
+Over time, those thoughts shape the way we behave.

 If you believe you’re unattractive, you may avoid making eye contact.
 If you think you’re boring, you may stay quiet during conversations.
 If you believe you’re incapable, you may stop chasing opportunities altogether.